kottans/web/README.md

 7. Since the course will be driven by students, you'll be able to decide on further topics.

+# General requirements

+1. You will make a repository on GitHub and save your progress in it.
+More on repositories in task 0 (see below).

+1. Styling: it's up to you, but remember to make it readable.
+Using [markdown](https://help.github.com/categories/writing-on-github/) is a good idea.

+3. Reading: for each article you are required to read please post the answsers to the following questions in your respective repo.
+Don't worry, your answers will not be graded.
+It's just a way to reflect on what you have lerned.
+  - name (at least) one thing that was new to you
+  - name (at least) one thing that surprised you
+  - name (at least) one thing you will use in the future

+4. Online courses: finish all tasks, make screenshots and post them in respective task's README.

+5. Videos: same as for reading - watch the video, answer three questions.

 # Task 0 (get familiar with Git and Github):

 1. Watch [try.github.io](https://try.github.io/levels/1/challenges/1)